MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ![A diagram showing how the Express.js app will be deployed to Azure App Service and the MongoDB data will be hosted inside of Azure Cosmos DB.](./media/app-diagram.png)

-This article assumes you already are familiar with the [Node.js development workflow](/learn/paths/build-javascript-applications-nodejs/) and have Node and MongoDB installed locally.
-You will also need an Azure account with an active subscription.
+This article assumes you are already familiar with [Node.js development](/learn/paths/build-javascript-applications-nodejs/) and have Node and MongoDB installed locally.
+You'll also need an Azure account with an active subscription.
 If you do not have an Azure account, you [can create one for free](https://azure.microsoft.com/free/nodejs/).

 ## Sample application